Ali-Jan/Careem_Ridesharing_Dashboard/README.md

 2. **Data Transformation:**
    - Created calculated columns and measures using **DAX** for key metrics such as success rates, cancellation rates, and revenue breakdowns.
-   - Merged, grouped, and aggregated data to fit the requirements of each tab.
+   - Merged, grouped and aggregated data to fit the requirements of each tab.

 3. **Data Enrichment:**
    - Derived additional fields (e.g., average distance traveled, revenue by customer) for better insights.